TakeprofitTechnology/ReleaseNotes/Takeprofit hub.md

 * 'Trading performance' page UI has been improved.
 * Symbol edit dialog now supports Aggregation Priority settings in Simple aggregation mode without losing values when switching modes.
 * Makers are now ordered by aggregation priority in the symbols list, and Simple-mode behaviour/tooltips were aligned with legacy Hub logic.
+* B-Book accounts are no longer available in the Account dropdown of the Taker create/edit dialog.
+* API validation was added to prevent attaching takers to B-Book accounts.

 ## Version 2026.4.28.643 (28 April, 2026)
 ### Changes